• Double-bridge static cone penetrometer

 Single-bridge measurement

-1. Connect the probe by attaching one end of the cable to the instrument's junction box, and securely connecting the other end to the probe.
-(If the instrument shows erratic, random fluctuations without the probe attached, this is normal.
-However, during measurement, if the data still jumps erratically or remains stationary, check whether the connections are loose, if any of the cables are broken, or if the probe itself is damaged.)
+1. Connect the probe: Attach one end of the cable to the instrument’s junction box, and connect the other end securely to the probe.
+(If the instrument shows erratic, random fluctuations in data without a probe connected, this is normal.
+During measurement, if the data fluctuates erratically or remains stationary, check whether the connections are loose, whether any of the cable wires are broken, and whether the probe itself is damaged.)

-3 Press the ‘1’ key to enter measurement mode, select ‘1’ key for single-bridge mode, ‘2’ key for dual-bridge mode, and ‘3’ key for cross-plate mode.
-Then, enter the relevant parameters—use the K value from the calibration record table—and press the Confirm key to start the measurement process.
+3. Press the ‘1’ key to enter single-bridge measurement mode; press the ‘1’ key again to enter single-bridge mode.
+Press the ‘2’ key to enter dual-bridge mode, and press the ‘3’ key to enter cross-plate mode.
+Enter the relevant parameters, use the K value from the calibration record sheet as the coefficient, and press the Confirm key to enter the measurement state.

-4. Pressure test probe (rotating plate head) – data changes normally, and wiring is correct.
+4. Pressure test probe (rotate the head), data changes normally, and wiring is correct.

-5 After connecting correctly, press Key A to zero the instrument (zeroing can be repeated), then press Key B to start.
-You can now perform the penetration test—press the manual recording button on the meter every 10 cm to log the data.
-To view the recorded data as a curve, simply press the "S" key; pressing "S" repeatedly will toggle between different display modes.
-Continue testing until the experiment is complete.
-Once finished, switch to the data table mode, then press "C" to end the process.
-Finally, confirm your exit by pressing "Y," which will also save the data.
-Be sure to note down the data ID for this specific borehole—for easy communication and future reference when reviewing data on this device.
+5. After connecting correctly, press key A to zero the instrument (zeroing can be repeated), then press key B to start the test.
+During the penetration process, press the record button on the meter every 10 cm to log the data.
+Press the “S” key to display the curve on the screen (press “S” again to switch between curves).
+Continue until the test is complete.
+In data table mode, press the “C” key to end the test, and press the “Y” key to confirm and exit.
+Press the “Y” key to save the data, and note down the data number for this borehole for communication and future reference on this device.

 Chapter 1: Overview